Old Crow: Old Crow Chessmen

 National Distillers brought out the Old Crow Chessmen ceramic decanters in 1969 as an attractive packaging for its 10-year-old 86-proof bourbon.
 They stand 12–15.5 inches tall, hold a fifth (about 750 ml) of liquor, and the opposing sides were glazed in golden ochre versus a dark green.
 A deep-pile carpet chessboard measured 45x45 inches.
 The decanters sold originally for some US$14.
 A full set would consist of 32 decanters, 16 of which were pawns.
 The production was limited to some 2,000 pieces, intended for only one Christmas season, and the molds reputedly were destroyed.
 Today the bourbon contents of these decanters are highly prized.

 Famous drinkers

-Many American politicians and military leaders have been associated with Old Crow.

-Confederate General Jubal Early was a fan of Old Crow.

-Another famous politician who preferred Old Crow was Henry Clay, of Kentucky, who was even featured in Old Crow advertisements.
+A famous politician who preferred Old Crow was Henry Clay, of Kentucky, who was even featured in Old Crow advertisements.

 An advertisement for Old Crow Rye Whiskey in the December 31, 1909 edition of The New York Times.

 World War II "triple ace" Bud Anderson named his P-51 Mustang Old Crow, after the whiskey.

 Senator Mitch McConnell from Kentucky has stated that Old Crow is his favorite bourbon.

-Lore suggests that American general and later 18th President of the United States, Ulysses S. Grant was a fan of Old Crow.
-This is mentioned in connection to a story written in the New York Herald where war managers went to President Abraham Lincoln and demanded General Grant's removal since he was "nothing but a common drunkard."
-In reply, Lincoln asked "can you tell me where he gets his whiskey?"
-They replied they could not and asked him why he wanted to know.
-"Because if you can only find out, I will send a barrel of this wonderful whiskey to every general in the army."
-However, Old Crow is never mentioned in the news story and the entire concept was put into question when a telegraph operator named Major Thomas Eckert related a story about Lincoln's denial of the quote.

 Pre-prohibition Old Crow, distilled 1912, bottled 1918.